vaIerika/vaIerika/README.md

 - Contributed to several published apps 📱, including B2B, B2C, and corporate applications — with millions of users worldwide.

--  When I'm not coding, I enjoy sports and fun activities 🧗🏼‍♀️
+- When I'm not coding, I keep busy with something fun and active 🧗🏼‍♀️

 </br>